sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 ## Validating user input

-Now that you've got an understanding of how to create extensions and control them, let's take a look at implementing some custom behaviour.
+Now that you've got an understanding of how to create extensions and control them, let's take a look at implementing some custom behavior.
 First up is how you can validate input provided by the user.
 One of the most common things you might want to do is to limit the number of characters in text string that the user enters, and `SLComposeServiceViewController` has create support for this.